wmvolckmann/wmvolckmann.github.io/about/about.md

 ### Random Factoids ###

 * Contact me at wmvolckmann at gmail dot com
-* I am not Mr. Volckmann.
-Don't call me that.
-It's gross.
 * From [Wisconsin](wisconsin.jpg) (mind the accent)
-* Bachelor's degree in math and economics from [UW-Madison](uwmadison.jpg)
+* Attended [UW-Madison](uwmadison.jpg) once upon a time.
+It went well.
+* Attend UC-Davis once upon a time.
+It did not go so well.
-* Worked for [Paul Romer](https://en.wikipedia.org/wiki/Paul_Romer) prior to Davis
+* Worked for [Paul Romer](https://en.wikipedia.org/wiki/Paul_Romer) once upon a time
 * Used to record [mediocre](https://youtu.be/a8SugaNcU98) [music](https://youtu.be/s0Z3SDZCG1s)
 * Have been booed off stage before
 * Enjoy lifting weights